thenodon/gonb/README.md

 - Password can be set by the provider, but should typical not since SSO would typical be used.
 The default is to set the password to a 30 character random string of a mix of characters, numbers and special characters.
+- If the GONB_GRAFANA_USER do not exist in an organization that is to managed the user is added as an organization admin.

 # Future